lpapailiou/fac/README.md

 in apostrophes.
 Pattern: ``'[a-z0-9_\,\.\(\)\;\:\/\+\-\*\/ \s\t\f\r\n]*'``
 #### Variable identifiers
-Variable identifiers may consist of lowercase letters and optional digits at the end.
+Variable identifiers may consist of lowercase letters, underscores and optional digits at the end.
 Pattern: ``[a-z_]+([0-9])*``.
 #### Operators
 Additionally, there is quite a set of unary and binary operators.